Team-Tritan/No-Code/README.md

 # Getting Started

-Start by writing no code
+Start by writing no code.

 ```
-‏‏‎ ‎
+‏‏‎‎
 ```

 This is just an example application, but use your imagination to allow it to do anything you want!
-Adding new features is easy too.
+Adding new features is easy too!

 ```
-‏‏‎ ‎
+‏‏‎‎
 ```

 The possibilities are endless!